Need to know more about residential landlord insurance?

 Not sure what types of landlord insurance there are, or just want a bit more information before you get a quote?
 Find out more on the guide.Find out more

-Your buildings up to £1,000,000, including cover fixtures and fittings against a range of perils, including fire, theft and flood
+Your buildings covered for up to £1,000,000, including cover for fixtures and fittings, against a range of perils including fire, theft and flood.

 The items that you supply for your tenants from £5,000 up to £60,000, such as white goods and furniture, including occupiers’ liability up to £2 million.

 Malicious damage caused by your tenants and guests is included as standard up to £25,000

 Compensation for loss of income as a result of an insured event

 Up to £5,000,000 cover for property owner’s liability included as standard

 The cost of replacing keys and locks to an external door of your property following the theft of tenant’s keys

 Trace and access to leaking water from any fixed water or heating installation up to £5,000

 Accidental damage to underground drains, pipes, cables and tanks providing services to or from your property for which you are legally responsible